bodin-e/tensorcheck/README.md

 # tensorcheck

-tensorcheck is a (very small) library for validating tensors when using TensorFlow or Torch.
+tensorcheck is a (very small) library for validating tensors when using TensorFlow or PyTorch.
 The library is intended as a demonstration of a suggested approach rather than a library in its own right, although contributions or improvement suggestions to the library are welcome.
 Authors: Erik Bodin, Andrew Lawrence